letsencrypt/acme-spec/draft-barnes-acme.md

 such a nonce.

-An ACME server MUST include an Replay-Nonce header field in each successful response to a POST it provides to a client, with contents as specified below.
+An ACME server MUST include an Replay-Nonce header field in each successful response it provides to a client, with contents as specified below.
 It MAY also provide one in an error response.
-The value provided in this header MUST be unique to this response, with high probability.
+Providing nonces in response to all requests enables a client to obtain a fresh nonce by sending a HEAD requests to any ACME resource.

 Every JWS sent by an ACME client MUST include, in its protected header, the "nonce" and "acmePath" header parameters, with contents